The Ultimate Method to Change Your Life

 However, none of that really was life changing as far as my overall ability to move well, feel and BE stronger, or empower me for my physical independence as I grow older.

-I declined surgery.
 One of the surgeons heartily encouraged me on my decision based on what I wanted to do instead, and commented that it is people like me that would put him out of business.

-I instead opted to embark on what is now my life long fitness routine; strength training.
 This accounts for 85 - 100 % of all training I do (up to 15% is cardiovascular & mobility training).
 Shortly after, I decided to take it further and I began the required fitness theory courses and went on to complete certifications throughout 2021 & 2022.

-I was very fortunate during this time of social distancing and gym closures to be offered shadowing and opportunities from the Origin Retirement Community at Longwood Nanaimo from the Life Enrichment Manager (in Aqua fitness, Senior Fitness) in multiple modalities, and Nanaimo's well loved and long running Jumpstart Outdoor Fitness & Bootcamps as a Group Fitness Instructor.
+I was fortunate during this time of social distancing and gym closures to be offered shadowing and opportunities from the Origin Retirement Community at Longwood Nanaimo from the Life Enrichment Manager (in Aqua fitness, Senior Fitness) in multiple modalities, and Nanaimo's well loved and long running Jumpstart Outdoor Fitness & Bootcamps as a Group Fitness Instructor.

 Long story short; in my uneducated opinion, strength training is proactive and reactive medicine for the body.
 This practice has literally saved me.
 I am stronger now, in my 50's, then I ever was.

-I'm now a geek about this.
+I'm a geek about this.
 I love learning, seeking out science based data and gaining knowledge from professionals with the same mind set.

 I am here to share this love of intentional exercise with others.